okraits/j4-make-config/README.md

 If you didn't configure custom bar colors yet, you can simply add the marker *# $i3-theme-bar* at the bottom of your bar section.

-As a last step, you should copy your *config* file to *config.base*.
+As a last step, you should rename your *config* file to *config.base*.
 Now you are prepared for running *j4-make-config* for the first time.

+**Hint:**

+    You can also add those markers to the additional configuration files you want to append.
+They will also get replaced with the configuration options in the theme file.

+    For example, you can have different i3bar sections in different additional configuration files and still have them themed by adding those markers.

 To understand what will happen, we take a look at the structure of a theme file: